-The Ultimate 7 Day Vietnam Itinerary — Everything You Need to Know
+7 Days Itinerary for Vietnam: Everything You Need to Know

 This is Vietnam.

-Over the next seven days, you’ll embrace the hustle and bustle of Hanoi, chill on the beaches of Hoi An, and explore the stunning landscapes of Ho Chi Minh City.
-This is an experience that’ll stick with you forever.
+In the next seven days, you'll dive into the chaos and charm of Hanoi, unwind on the sun-kissed beaches of Hoi An, and soak in the breathtaking landscapes around Ho Chi Minh City.
+This journey will stay with you long after you’ve returned home.

 Vietnam Entry Requirements